Drain Field Services

 Why do drain fields fail?

-Drain fields fail for several reasons: overloaded systems from excessive water use, compacted soil from vehicles or heavy equipment parked over the absorption area, root intrusion into perforated pipes, accumulated sludge that escaped a poorly maintained septic tank, and undersized systems that never matched the property’s wastewater output.
+Drain fields fail for several common reasons: overloaded systems from excessive water use, compacted soil from vehicles or heavy equipment parked over the absorption area, root intrusion into perforated pipes, accumulated sludge that escaped a poorly maintained septic tank, and undersized systems that never matched the property’s liquid waste output.
 Clayey or impermeable soil conditions also contribute to premature failure.
+Grease, roots, and improper care can clog the system and prevent it from functioning efficiently.

 How long does a drain field replacement take?